-AgingCare has created this guide to help you select the in-home care agency that is the best fit for your needs and your budget.
-It outlines what basic standards home care providers should meet, what reasonable expectations you should have as a consumer, and the specific questions you can ask to determine if a potential provider is a good match.
+Use this step-by-step guide to evaluate and compare in-home care companies.
+Thoroughly vetting agencies will help you find the best home care provider for your needs and budget and feel confident about hiring someone to care for your aging parents.
+Our guide outlines what basic standards home care providers should meet, what reasonable expectations you should have as a consumer, and the specific questions you can ask to determine if a potential provider is a good match.

 You should interview multiple agencies before making a final decision.
 If you know what qualities to look for in a provider, you can be confident you are making an informed decision.

-AgingCare will assist you in finding home care companies that match your needs.
-A Care Advisor will arrange three interviews with agencies in your community free of charge.
+AgingCare can assist you in finding the best home care agencies that match your needs.
+A Care Advisor can help arrange interviews with companies in your community free of charge.

 Click here to get started »